 It can also provide cost-effective log storage, allowing more comprehensive logging without compromising performance.
 Pay as you go cloud storage brings transparency to your storage costs and makes the adjustment easier for future audit log requirements.
 This makes the process of identifying security incidents more efficient.

 7. Better risk management

-The need to quantify penalties for various SLAs risk scenarios and potential impact of security breaches on reputation motivates more rigorous internal audit and risk assessment procedures.
+The need to quantify penalties for various SLA risk scenarios and the potential impact of security breaches on reputation motivates more rigorous internal audit and risk assessment procedures.
 Frequent audits imposed on CPs tend to expose risks and can have the same positive effect.

 8. Resource concentration

-Although resource concentration has undoubtedly security disadvantages, it has the clear advantage of cheaper physical perimeterization and unit access control, and of easier and more affordable application of comprehensive data management, patch management, incident management, and maintenance policies.
+Although resource concentration has undoubtedly security disadvantages, it has the clear advantage of cheaper physical parameterization and unit access control, and of more accessible and more affordable application of comprehensive data management, patch management, incident management, and maintenance policies.